brevia-ai/brevia/README.md

 Brevia uses:

-* the popular LangChain library that you can use to create your custom AI tools and logic
+* the popular [LangChain](https://github.com/langchain-ai/langchain) framework that you can use to create your custom AI tools and logic
-* the FastAPI framework to easily extend your application with new endpoints
+* the [FastAPI](https://github.com/tiangolo/fastapi) framework to easily extend your application with new endpoints
-* PostgreSQL with [`pg_vector`](https://github.com/pgvector/pgvector) extension as vector database
+* [PostgreSQL](https://www.postgresql.org) with [`pg_vector`](https://github.com/pgvector/pgvector) extension as vector database

 ## Requirements